-Analysis | Centering Trump’s impeachment defense on ‘fraud’ is both on-brand and ill-advised
+Analysis | Centering Trump’s impeachment defense on ‘fraud’ is both on brand and ill advised

 That was one downstream possibility as Trump repeatedly falsely claimed that the 2020 election was somehow stolen.
 But the stream that the universe actually followed was one in which his claims whipped up a frenzy among his base centered on the untrue claim that the election had, in fact, been stolen — and led directly to a violent assault on the U.S. Capitol in an attempt to prevent Congress from confirming the reality of his defeat.

-For that incitement of an attempted insurrection, he was impeached last month.
+On a charge of incitement of an attempted insurrection, he was impeached last month.
 This month, his trial begins in the Senate, offering a chance for Trump to defend himself against the idea that a sitting president tried to foment an overthrow of a democratic election.

 At least theoretically.
 Instead, it seems, Trump's legal team — newly minted, after another set of lawyers walked toward the exit — will be cajoled into attempting to defend Trump on the grounds that there was rampant fraud in the 2020 presidential election.
 In other words, to first and foremost defend Trump's defense mechanism.